iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

         Example of Actuator Output FFT Showing Impact of Flight Controller Vibrations

 Flight Review also provides graphs giving a general overview of the output of the PID controllers.
-Oscillations on these outputs corresponding with oscillations on actuator output or sensor data graphs are further evidence that vibrations are negatively impacting your performance and causing your motors to jitter.
+Oscillations on these outputs corresponding with oscillations on actuator output or sensor data graphs are further evidence that vibrations are negatively impacting your performance and causing your motors to "jitter."

 Ardupilot
 ##########
 The Ardupilot wiki provides instructions on how to use Mission Planner to `measure and analyze vibrations <https://ardupilot.org/copter/docs/common-measuring-vibration.html#measuring-vibration>`_.
-They also provide information on `logging raw IMU for FFT analysis <https://ardupilot.org/copter/docs/common-raw-imu-logging.html#common-raw-imu-logging>`_, similarly to what was available with high-rate logging and Flight Review for PX4.
+Similarly to data available with PX4's high-rate logging and Flight Review, they also provide information on `logging raw IMU for FFT analysis <https://ardupilot.org/copter/docs/common-raw-imu-logging.html#common-raw-imu-logging>`_.

 Similar techniques to those discussed in the PX4 section above with Flight Review can be employed with these Mission Planner graphs.
 Start by checking the data from the sensors, such as the VibeX, VibeY, and VibeZ data from the primary accelerometer.
 Periods of extreme oscillation on these readings may indicate vibration issues.